SonyMobile/kubernetes-bootstrap/README.md

 `make export-kubecfg` to create a kube context that lets you use `kubectl` towards that cluster.
 Be sure to set the environment variables to match the target environment, i.e. ENVIRONMENT and BASE_FQDN.

+## License

+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details